 Years later this baroque church – officially called “Pilgrimage Church to Our Tortured Saviour on the Meadow” – was built.

-Which it looks like a standard white church from the outside, is absolutely beautiful inside, with some absolutely amazing frescoes on the ceiling.
+Which it looks like a standard white church from the outside, is beautiful inside, with some absolutely amazing frescoes on the ceiling.
+It must be a contender for prettiest church in Europe, surely!

 It’s a bit of a detour off the main road, but if you are nearby, do not miss calling in here for a look.